 Decide what you are planning to take home, store, donate, recycle, or throw away.

-Students and those assisting a student with move out must visit the Parking and Transportation Services office at G-01 Edgar Brown Union from Monday to Friday from 7:30am to 4:30pm to request a loading pass.
-You will need to provide your vehicle license plate and time of move out.
+Students and those assisting a student with move out can visit the Area Desk to request a loading pass starting on April 28th.
 Loading passes are good for one hour and allow students and families to park their car close to the buildings to quickly load belongings.
 All parking rules and regulations should be followed.
 Cars that are left unattended for more than one hour may be subject to ticketing or towing.

 Check Out Procedures